BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 ### Changing Citation Styles

-There are a number of existing [citation styles](https://editor.citationstyles.org/about/) (CSL), but we won&#39;t cover their differences and applications during this workshop.
+There are a number of existing [citation styles](https://editor.citationstyles.org/about/) (CSL), but we won't cover their differences and applications during this workshop.
 To use another style, we will need to specify a CSL (Citation Style Language) file in the metadata field in the YAML header.

 Let's assume that we want to use the APA 5th edition [apa-5th-edition.csl](https://github.com/citation-style-language/styles/blob/master/apa-5th-edition.csl).
 In order to do so, you have to make sure the CSL you want to apply is correctly named in the YAML, matching the .csl file saved in the project folder and opened in RStudio.
 Your YAML should look similar to this: